Loxton High School

-Loxton High School is a public co-educational secondary school located in the Riverland town of Loxton, South Australia, approximately 250km northeast of Adelaide.
+Loxton High School is a public co-educational secondary school located in the Riverland town of Loxton, South Australia, approximately 250 km northeast of Adelaide.
 It is administered by the South Australian Department of Education, with an enrolment of 598 students and a teaching staff of 46 as of 2024.
 The school serves students from Year 7 to Year 12.

 History

 Opened in 1959, the school was originally known as Loxton Area High School, but it was shortened to Loxton High School in 1963.

 In 1979 Loxton High commenced its record-breaking run at the annual Riverland Interschool Athletics Carnival, and to date has not been beaten for the championship shield since.
 The school celebrated its 40th consecutive win in 2019.

 The school underwent a major re-development between 2001 and 2004 with the completion of a new administration building, science laboratories, technology workshops and a gymnasium.
 The work was originally meant to be completed by December 2003, with initial costs exceeding 5 million.
 However, this number was increased to over 6.5 million and by its completion in late 2004, costs reached 7 million.